 Are There 6% CD Rates Available Today?

-No. CD rates at banks, credit unions, online, or financial institutions haven’t had interest rates as high as 6 percent in over a decade, not to mention how low rates were in 2018, 2019, 2020, and 2021.
-However, fixed annuities have peaked over 5 percent in the last ten years.
+Yes.
+As of November 27, 2023, the best interest rate is 6.00% APY with Alabama Credit Union.
+The minimum account opening deposit is $2,500.00.
+Outside this exception, CD rates at banks, credit unions, online, or financial institutions haven’t had interest rates as high as 6 percent in over a decade, not to mention how low rates were in 2018, 2019, 2020, and 2021.
+However, CDs and fixed annuities have peaked at over 5 percent in the last 24 months.

 Fixed Annuities Is The Best Alternative To 6% CD Rates.